AdeeshKolluru/AdeeshKolluru.github.io/_pages/about.md

 Apart from research and academics I had been actively involved in various sports and cultural activies at IIT Delhi.
 Played Waterpolo for the college team and was part of Debating Club.
 In my free time I read non-fiction novels (mind, human behaviour, human body, economics), watch a lot of movies, TV shows, documentaries.

-##Recent News
+## Recent News:

-Jun 2021: SpinConv paper is up on arxiv [Link](https://arxiv.org/pdf/2106.09575v1.pdf) Jun 2021: [Open Catalyst Challenge](https://opencatalystproject.org/challenge.html) announced for Neurips 2021
+- Jun 2021: SpinConv paper is up on arxiv [Link](https://arxiv.org/pdf/2106.09575v1.pdf)
+- Jun 2021: [Open Catalyst Challenge](https://opencatalystproject.org/challenge.html) announced for Neurips 2021